parimalajava1/ProjectEuler/README.md

 It can be seen that this sequence (starting at 13 and finishing at 1) contains 10 terms.
 Although it has not been proved yet (Collatz Problem), it is thought that all starting numbers finish at 1.

 Which starting number, under one million, produces the longest chain?

+#NumberLetterCounts

+If the numbers 1 to 5 are written out in words: one, two, three, four, five, then there are 3 + 3 + 5 + 4 + 4 = 19 letters used in total.

+If all the numbers from 1 to 1000 (one thousand) inclusive were written out in words, how many letters would be used?

+NOTE: Do not count spaces or hyphens.
+For example, 342 (three hundred and forty-two) contains 23 letters and 115 (one hundred and fifteen) contains 20 letters.
+The use of "and" when writing out numbers is in compliance with British usage.